flutter/website/src/docs/cookbook/networking/background-parsing.md

 If you run the `fetchPhotos()` function on a slower device, you might notice the app freezes for a brief moment as it parses and converts the JSON.
-This is jank, and you want to be rid of it.
+This is jank, and you want to get rid of it.

 You can remove the jank by moving the parsing and conversion to a background isolate using the [`compute()`][]